 Missouri boasts a total of 500 Agricultural Education Instructors.

 This number does not include agricultural education staff at the state department of elementary and secondary education or university professors at institutions that provide agricultural education training.

 Over the past several years, openings for ag ed instructors have outpaced graduates from Missouri universities offering agricultural education degrees.

 Statewide openings include retirements, teachers changing schools, new ag ed programs, and those leaving the profession.

-To compare, there will be 41 students at the following Missouri universities who are student teaching in Spring 2018.
+To compare, there will be 42 students at the following Missouri universities who are student teaching during the 2019-2020 school year.

 Currently, 40 agriculture instructors in Missouri have been in their careers for more than 25 years, which means they are nearing retirement.